ImageMagick/Usage-Markdown/convolve/index.md

 #### Comet Kernel (half 1d gaussian blur) {#comet}

-The '`Comet`' kernel is almost exactly the same as a '`Blur`' kernel, but is actually only a half a blur kernel.
+The '`Comet`' kernel is almost exactly the same as a '`Blur`' kernel, but is actually only half a blur kernel.

 ~~~{data-capture-err="kernel_comet.txt"}
 convert xc:  -define showkernel=1 \